Zlatovlaska11/Smart-ChessBoard/docs/Docs.md

 - FEN notation parsing for board setup
 - Console visualization of the chess board

+### Errors

+Custom error are implemented in `src/chessboard/errors.rs` that contains all the custom errors

+- Custom errors
+- Extendable with custom errors
+- `InvalidMove` and `InvalidMoveStructure` errors
+- Used in [ChessBoard](#chessboard-module) fen parisng and move making

+### Logger

+Custom logger implementation in `src/logger.rs`

+- Logger implementation with info and error mode

 ### Connector Module

 Handles communication with the backend server: